-Lead Society: Institute of Electrical and Electronics Engineers Cooperating Society: American Society of Mechanical Engineers and International Society of Automation
+Lead Society: IEEE Cooperating Society: American Society of Mechanical Engineers and International Society of Automation

 These program criteria apply to engineering technology programs that include electromechanical or similar modifiers in their titles.

 An accreditable associate degree program in electromechanical engineering technology will typically prepare graduates with the technical skills necessary to enter careers in the building, installation, application, and operation and/or maintenance of electromechanical hardware and software systems.
 An accreditable baccalaureate degree program in electromechanical engineering technology will typically prepare graduates for applied design, development, and management of electromechanical systems.